snail-fuji/trollblock-server/README.md

 ## Model installation

-Use `./models/zoo/` directory to store your models.
-Each model package should contain the class with the following methods:
+Specify an url to the model package in `requirements.txt` Model package should contain `setup.py` and the class with the following methods:

 ```python
 class YourModel: